2022 VA Disability Pay Chart and Compensation Rates: Cost-of-Living Adjustment

-The amounts displayed in each box represent a veteran’s potential monthly compensation based on their combined VA disability rating and dependency status.
-Remember, these figures are just predictions and are subject to change in the coming months.
+To determine your 2022 rates, please reference the VA disability pay chart below.
+The amounts displayed in each box represent a veteran’s monthly compensation based on their combined VA disability rating and dependency status.

 Do You Need Assistance Appealing Your VA Claim?

 The experienced, accredited VA disability attorneys and advocates at Chisholm Chisholm & Kilpatrick LTD have decades of demonstrated success representing disabled veterans and their families before VA and the Court of Appeals for Veterans Claims.
 For a free consultation, contact us at 800-544-9144.